olitomlinson/dapr-pluggable-state-store/README.md

 Once the deployment is complete, port forward onto the dapr sidecars Dapr HTTP port (`dapr-http-port`) so you can access this from your host machine.

-Perform State Management queries against the pluggable State Store, hosted at `http://localhost:3500/v1.0/state/prod-mystore`
+Perform State Management queries against the pluggable State Store, hosted at `http://localhost:3500/v1.0/state/pluggable-postgres`

+---

+### Run the Integration Tests

+The integration tests use [TestContainers](https://dotnet.testcontainers.org/) to spin up all the dependencies.
+Test containers rely on Docker Engine, so ensure you have Docker for Desktop or equivalent installed.

+note: these tests can take a while to complete on the first run through as Images are built & downloaded.

+`IntegrationTests % dotnet test`